-All members of staff must verbally speak, without delay, to a member of the safeguarding team as named in this policy.
+In urgent situations, all members of staff must verbally speak, without delay, to a member of the safeguarding team as named in this policy.
 In urgent cases, the Designated Safeguarding Lead should be informed without delay.
 In his absence, the Deputy Safeguarding Lead should be informed.
-A 'Red Card' (see Appendix D) should be completed at an appropriate time by the member of staff.
-However, sharing of information should take priority over completion of the card.
+A digital 'red card' must be completed through MyConcern for all safeguarding concerns.